Devolutions/devolutions-gateway/crates/proxy-server/README.md

 Alternatively, you can configure your browser to use it ("Network Settings" menu in Firefox).

-Note that username/password authentication is not (yet) supported for HTTPS tunneling.
+Note that username/password authentication is not (yet) supported for HTTP(S) tunneling.